 Here is how ScalaHosting performed across every key parameter I evaluated.

-SPanel included free on all plans, SShield security, WordPress Manager, Softaculous, and a broad hosting catalog across shared, cloud, VPS, and CMS-specific environments.
-The free app installation and website transfer add real value for new customers.
+| Features | 9.3/10 | SPanel is included free on all plans, along with SShield security, WordPress Manager, and Softaculous, plus a wide range of hosting options.
+Free app installation and website migration also add strong value for new users. |

-The registration flow is clean and transparent, with SPanel vs cPanel explained at the plan selection stage.
-The dashboard is purposeful and well-organized.
-The management pages differ meaningfully between VPS and web hosting products, both in a positive way.
-SPanel itself is intuitive and well-structured once inside.
+| Ease of Use | 9.5/10 | The registration process is straightforward, with SPanel vs cPanel differences explained during plan selection.
+The dashboard is well-organized, and management pages are appropriately tailored for VPS and web hosting.
+SPanel itself is intuitive and easy to use once inside. |

-Two channels tested.
-Ticket support resolved an SPanel access issue across two agents with no gaps in handoff.
-Live chat connected in under a minute and correctly escalated a root SSH request, with the follow-up ticket delivering credentials within 17 minutes.
-Both channels performed with technical accuracy and clear communication.
+| Support | 9.8/10 | Two support channels were tested.
+Ticket support resolved an SPanel issue smoothly across two agents, while live chat responded in under a minute and correctly escalated a root SSH request, with credentials delivered via ticket in 17 minutes.
+Both channels showed strong technical accuracy and communication. |

-ScalaHosting delivers a well-built platform anchored by SPanel, which removes the cPanel licensing cost while providing a genuinely capable control panel environment.
-VPS disk performance is the strongest in this review series, support held up accurately across two channels and three agents.
+| Overall | 9.4/10 | ScalaHosting delivers a well-built platform anchored by SPanel, which removes the cPanel licensing cost while providing a genuinely capable control panel environment.
+VPS disk performance is the strongest in this review series, support held up accurately across two channels and three agents. |

 ScalaHosting does not offer a free trial.
 In its place, the refund policy works as follows:

-For payments, ScalaHosting accepts credit and debit cards (Visa, Mastercard, American Express), PayPal, and bank transfer.
+ScalaHosting accepts credit and debit cards (Visa, Mastercard, American Express), PayPal, and bank transfer.

 Payments from unverified PayPal accounts are not accepted.
 A $20 chargeback fee applies if a payment is reversed without first contacting support.